 And that’s not all that can go wrong.
 If your doctor isn’t properly skilled at administering Botox, you could also end up with lop-sided facial features, including a lop-sided smile and a facial droop on one side.
 When the muscles that control the shape of the mouth are injected incorrectly, it results in one side of the smile pulling up or down.
 Usually, this is more noticeable when the face is in motion.
 Similarly, a facial droop on one side occurs when the Botox injected around the lower crow’s feet or eyelid migrates to a muscle that elevates the corner of the lip and parts of the cheek.

 Keep in mind that Botox, although temporary, is a long-term cosmetic treatment.
 In other words, you have to keep up with regular injections to achieve natural-looking results.
 If you wait too long between treatments, you won’t obtain natural-looking results, or you may end up requiring larger doses that’ll limit muscle movement in your face.

 Are you looking for a little help in turning back the clock?
 LaserAway can help.

 We’re proud to offer the most medical spa service options of any national skincare provider.
 We hire only the most highly trained staff experienced and certified in administering laser and other dermatological procedures.
 We aim to make your medical spa experience comfortable, enjoyable and satisfying.
 Want to learn more about Botox?
-Then schedule a free, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Then schedule a free, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.
 LaserAway looks forward to helping you turn back the clock.